SumoLogic/sumologic-documentation/docs/cse/integrations/integrate-cse-with-taxii-feed.md

 ## Leveraging indicators in rules

-The integration allows you to enrich incoming Records with threat intel information, and leverage that information in Cloud SIEM Rules.
+The integration allows you to enrich incoming records with threat intel information, and leverage that information in Cloud SIEM Rules.
 How does that work?
-Cloud SIEM compares incoming Records with information from the threat feed.
-When there is a “match”, for instance when an IP address in a Record matches an IP address that the feed says is malicious, Cloud SIEM adds relevant information to that Record.
-Because the threat intel information is persisted within Records, you can reference it downstream in both rules and search.
-The built-in rules that come with Cloud SIEM will also automatically create a Signal for any Record with a match from your threat feed.
+Cloud SIEM compares incoming records with information from the threat feed.
+When there is a “match”, for instance when an IP address in a record matches an IP address that the feed says is malicious, Cloud SIEM adds relevant information to that record.
+Because the threat intel information is persisted within records, you can reference it downstream in both rules and search.
+The built-in rules that come with Cloud SIEM will also automatically create a signal for any record with a match from your threat feed.
 To leverage the information in a rule, you can extend your custom rule expression, or add a [Rule Tuning Expression](/docs/cse/rules/rule-tuning-expressions) to a built-in rule.
 For a more detailed explanation of how to use threat intelligence information in rules, see [Threat Intelligence](/docs/cse/rules/about-cse-rules/#threat-intelligence) in the *About Cloud SIEM Rules* topic.

 ## Requirements